skip to content

 Volvocales are models to study many problems in biological physics and fluid mechanics.
 They are model organisms that make everyone happy.
 Ray Goldstein

-"From the point of view of physics and mathematics, Volvocales are interesting because they have a beautiful high degree of symmetry [they are spherical] and they have a fascinating means of locomotion," says Ray Goldstein FRS, Schlumberger Professor of Complex Physical Systems at the Department of Applied Mathematics and Theoretical Physics.
+"From the point of view of physics and mathematics, Volvocales are interesting because they have a beautiful high degree of symmetry [they are spherical] and they have a fascinating means of locomotion," says Professor Ray Goldstein FRS from the Department of Applied Mathematics and Theoretical Physics.
 "So they are models to study many problems in biological physics and fluid mechanics.
 Altogether they are model organisms that make everyone happy."

 One thing that makes Volvocales particularly interesting is that their arms, called flagella, are nearly identical to hair-like filaments called cilia that can be found in the human body.
 "In the back of your brain, in your kidneys, in your reproductive system, cilia are everywhere," says Goldstein.
 "An egg goes down a fallopian tube because cilia induce a flow.
 In the human body you find them executing [something like a Mexican wave]."